TheDeathstormer/CLI-guessing-games/README.md

 ## Features
 - Various difficulties
-- Score tracking and Score balancing
+- Score tracking with persistent data, and Score balancing
 - Profile management
 - Leaderboard

 ## How to use
-- Various difficulties
-- Score tracking and Score balancing
-- Profile management
-- Leaderboard
+Maximise your CLI to fit the full screen to ensure that the formatting appears properly.

 ## Build
-You will need a C compiler such as GCC (via [MinGW](https://www.mingw-w64.org/)) or Visual Studio Build Tools.
+You will need a C compiler such as GCC (via [MinGW](https://www.mingw-w64.org/)) or Visual Studio Build Tools. \
 Compile the program:
 ```
 gcc GamesCollection.c -o GuessQuest